 Microsoft System Center Configuration Manager, also known as SCCM, is a widely used systems management solution.
 While this solution has its benefits, it also has limitations that may lead certain organizations and IT professionals to search for viable alternatives for SCCM.
-Whether you’re looking for something more user-friendly, more versatile, or simply a cheaper alternative to SCCM, there are plenty of SCCM alternative solutions on the market in 2020 to suit all business needs.
+Whether you’re looking for something more user-friendly, more versatile, or simply a cheaper alternative to SCCM, there are plenty of SCCM alternative solutions on the market to suit all business needs.

 This guide reviews the best alternatives for SCCM, considering suitability for business use, cost-effectiveness, the user-friendliness of the interface, and other key factors.
 Overall, SolarWinds® Network Performance Monitor and SolarWinds Patch Manager rank highest on our list.
 These enterprise-grade tools strike a balance between ease of use and range of features, while offering highly sophisticated capabilities.